rexbrahh/dotconfig-nix/docs/remote-bootstrap.md

 ## Notes
 - `vm/secrets` rsyncs `~/.ssh` and `~/.gnupg`; run only on trusted networks or skip by editing the Makefile invocation.
 - If you rely on password SSH long-term, override `services.openssh.settings.PasswordAuthentication = true;` in the host, but default is hardened and the firewall allows only SSH by default.
+- Default desktop stack is Hyprland with i3 and GNOME sessions available via GDM.
+Docker runs by default; the firewall stays on.
 - Always regenerate `hosts/<name>/hardware-configuration.nix` on each machine before switching.